Clinical Internship Program will only accept interns who have:

 Fall Semester Internship: If applying for a fall internship (August-December), the due date for the application is March 15.
 Interviews are conducted in late March and April.

-All application materials must be sent in one packet and arrive at the hospital by the deadline date.
+All application materials must be postmarked by the deadline date.
 No late applications will be considered.

 *Please note our program does not offer a summer internship program.

 To be considered, a completed application including the following must be submitted to the Department of Child Life at Children's Mercy Hospital: